BasedLinux/bsd/doc/manual/source/release-notes/rl-1.1.md

 This release has the following improvements:

-  - On Linux, when doing a chroot build, Nix now uses various namespace features provided by the Linux kernel to improve build isolation.
+  - On Linux, when doing a chroot build, Bsd now uses various namespace features provided by the Linux kernel to improve build isolation.
     Namely: